Biofuels

 your crops!
 That means biofuels are not actually carbon neutral at all.

-study has shown that the process of producing biofuels can produce more
+But other studies have discovered that the entire process of producing biofuels can generate more

-carbon dioxide than the fuels themselves eventually save (which casts
+carbon dioxide than the fuels themselves save (which casts

 considerable doubt on whether some biofuels are worth growing at all).